Bogdan-uas/nodejs-hw-mongodb/README.md

 A back-end app that does properly work on Postman.

-A service provides some "contacts"(all stored in JSON-format), which you can interact with.
+A service provides some ways to put all of your contacts into db(they're all stored in JSON-format).

 You can: 👇👇👇